 A Note on Grammar

 Rejecting suggestions gets a little more complicated when you get to corrections based on grammar.
-This Use commascan happen in content editing, but will especially be the case in copy editing and proofreading.
+This can happen in content editing, but will especially be the case in copy editing and proofreading.
 Say your editor moved or added a word, inserted a comma, or broke a long sentence in two.
 Some suggestions like this are primarily for word flow, and you may find you like your word flow better than the editor’s.
 But bear in mind that some of these small changes may actually be grammatically necessary.
 So don’t be surprised if you find that same correction made again later down the line.
 Grammar rules can be suspended on occasion in fiction, but you will probably need to discuss it with your editor or publisher.

 Accepting Feedback